Steve Marshall: Law

 Marshall practiced law in Birmingham and Montgomery in the firm of Maynard Cooper and Gale P.C. and then moved to Guntersville where he started the firm of McLaughlin & Marshall.
 He was district representative for Alabama and Georgia in the American Bar Association.
 In addition to private practice, he served as a legal analyst for the Alabama House of Representatives, as prosecutor for the Arab and Albertville municipal courts and as municipal attorney for Arab.

-Marshall County district attorney
+Marshall County District Attorney

-In 2001, on the retirement of Ronald Thompson, he was appointed District Attorney for Marshall County by Governor Don Siegelman, the second youngest district attorney in the state at the time.
+In 2001, on the retirement of Ronald Thompson, he was appointed Marshall County District Attorney by Alabama Governor Don Siegelman, the second youngest district attorney in the state at the time.
 Marshall was unopposed in three subsequent elections.
 As district attorney, he assisted in passage of the Brody Act, which makes injury to a fetus an offense punishable in addition to any injury to the mother, and of a state law requiring a driver's license for the purchase of ephedrine and pseudoephedrine, ingredients used in manufacturing crystal meth.